In This Era of technology, in this atomic age, the values have changed.

 We had left Wisconsin to start a new beginning in our hometown of Oceanside, California.
 A move we had been looking forward to for awhile.

-We were crossing Nebraska, an endless landscape of green plains and farming fields.
+We were crossing Kansas, an endless landscape of green plains and farming fields.
 As I looked out at the sight before me I noticed that I hadn’t seen any planes or jet lines in the sky.
 I have always looked to the sky because my father is a pilot.
 So seeing no planes was odd.

 This was the Bluest most lonely sky I have ever seen, and I knew something must not be right.
 I was not prepared for what we were about to find out, the US had been attacked.